kulsuri/playground/daily_coding_problem/README.md

 For example, given s = "abcba" and k = 2, the longest substring with k distinct characters is "bcb".

 ---

 ---

+### Problem 55

+This problem was asked by Microsoft.

+Implement a URL shortener with the following methods:

+shorten(url), which shortens the url into a six-character alphanumeric string, such as zLg6wl. restore(short), which expands the shortened string into the original url.
+If no such shortened string exists, return null.
+Hint: What if we enter the same URL twice?

+---